- A transaction is contractually valid if all of its input and output states are acceptable according to the contract.

-The contract code can be written in any JVM language, and has access to the full capabilities of the language, including:
+The contract code has access to the full capabilities of the language, including:

-- Checking the number of inputs, outputs, commands, time-window, and/or attachments
+- Checking the number of inputs, outputs, commands, or attachments

 - Checking the contents of any of these components

-- Looping constructs, variable assignment, function calls, helper methods, etc.
+- Looping constructs, variable assignment, function calls, helper methods, and so on

-- Grouping similar states to validate them as a group (e.g. imposing a rule on the combined value of all the cash states)
+- Grouping similar states to validate them as a group; for example, imposing a rule on the combined value of all the cash states

 A transaction that is not contractually valid is not a valid proposal to update the ledger, and thus can never be committed to the ledger.
 In this way, contracts impose rules on the evolution of states over time that are independent of the willingness of the required signers to sign a given transaction.